prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Creates a Bing tile object from a quadkey.

+.. function:: bing_tile_parent(tile) -> BingTile

+    Returns the parent of the Bing tile at one lower zoom level.
+    Throws an exception if tile is at zoom level 0.

+.. function:: bing_tile_parent(tile, newZoom) -> BingTile

+    Returns the parent of the Bing tile at the specified lower zoom level.
+    Throws an exception if newZoom is less than 0, or newZoom is greater than the tile's zoom.

+.. function:: bing_tile_children(tile) -> array(BingTile)

+    Returns the children of the Bing tile at one higher zoom level.
+    Throws an exception if tile is at max zoom level.

+.. function:: bing_tile_children(tile, newZoom) -> array(BingTile)

+    Returns the children of the Bing tile at the specified higher zoom level.
+    Throws an exception if newZoom is greater than the max zoom level, or newZoom is less than the tile's zoom.

 .. function:: bing_tile_at(latitude, longitude, zoom_level) -> BingTile

     Returns a Bing tile at a given zoom level containing a point at a given latitude